the-greatest-veigar-ever/COSC2767-RMIT-Store/README.md

 Here is the quick overview of project structure:

 ```
-.gitignore               # Specifies files and directories to be ignored by Git.
-README.md               # Documentation and setup instructions.

 client/                 # Client-side code (React.js application).
   ├── .env              # Environment variables for the client.
   ├── .env.example      # Example environment variables (backup).